Dr. Benjamin W. Akins

 - Email Address firstname.lastname@example.org

 Dr. Benjamin Akins joined GGC in fall 2012 as an assistant professor of legal studies and taxation.
-He previously lived in Washington, DC, where he served as an attorney with the office of chief counsel for the Internal Revenue Service.
+He previously lived in Washington, D.C., where he served as an attorney with the Office of Chief Counsel for the Internal Revenue Service (IRS).

-During the first half of his career with chief counsel, Akins worked with the Treasury Department to develop policy relating to non-profit organizations.
+During the first half of his career with Chief Counsel, Akins worked with the Treasury Department to develop policy relating to non-profit organizations.
 As part of this role, he drafted regulations dealing with the relationship between the government and houses of worship.
 He also drafted guidance relating to the role of exempt organizations involved in prohibited tax shelter transactions.
-Dr. Akins spent the latter half of his tenure with chief counsel working as a litigator in the agency’s Large Business & International division.
-In this capacity, he served as legal counsel for the IRS during audits of large corporations, and he also represented the Government’s interests in tax court litigation.
+Akins spent the latter half of his tenure with Chief Counsel working as a litigator in the agency’s Large Business & International Division.
+In this capacity, he served as legal counsel for the IRS during audits of large corporations, and he also represented the government’s interests in Tax Court litigation.

-Prior to moving to DC, Akins lived in Manhattan, where he earned his second law degree from NYU School of Law.
-Before Manhattan, he lived in Jackson, Miss., where he earned his first law degree.
+Prior to moving to Washington, Akins lived in Manhattan, where he earned his second law degree from New York University School of Law.
+Before Manhattan, he lived in Jackson, Mississippi, where he earned his first law degree.
 Akins worked his way through law school clerking for the Business Regulation and Enforcement division of the Mississippi Secretary of State’s office.

 Akins grew up in Gwinnett County – just a few miles away from GGC.
-Before moving out of state to begin his graduate studies and start his career, he earned his BBA from the University of Georgia’s Terry College of Business.
+Before moving out of state to begin his graduate studies and start his career, he earned a degree in business management from the University of Georgia.

 - Doctorate – J.D. – Mississippi College School of Law